corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 1. Trait objects use dynamic dispatch via vtables
 2. Vtables are static, compile-time structures, which hold method pointers
-3. Type information is erased at runtime in order to allow polymorphism
+3. Type information is erased at runtime to allow polymorphism
 4. The compiler must guarantee type safety at all times, even if it can't see the concrete type

 If your trait is not dyn compatible, don't worry!
 Many standard library traits (`Clone`, `Default`, etc.) are also not dyn compatible.